surabhi1407/random_stuff/character_lifecycle.md

-This is a fantastic project!
-Building a game with your daughter is a great way to learn.
-Since you are building a racing game, consistency is the hardest part of AI art—you don't want your main character to look like a different person in every level.

-Here is the **"Character Pipeline"** specifically designed for Nano Banana Pro (Gemini 3 Pro) to maintain consistency from concept to game asset.

----

 ### **Phase 1: The "Master Blueprint" (Do This First)**

 Before you make the character drive or celebrate, you need a **Character Model Sheet**.
 In game design, this is called an "Orthographic View."
 This image will serve as the "Truth" for all future generations.